• Skip to primary navigation

 Environmental, Social, and Governance (ESG) analysis tools are a powerful way to measure a company’s performance.
 It does that against its environmental, social, or governance initiatives.

 ESG tools are becoming an essential part of measuring corporate sustainability.
-It is now common for companies to include them in their annual reports.
+Companies now commonly include them in their annual reports.

 Also, they disclose ESGs as part of their financial statements.